zda17/react-breeze-inertia-laravel10/README.md

 ## GETTING STARTED

-Clone this repo and then:
+Clone this repo and then change .env.example to just .env

+Or, run

 ```bash
 touch .env
 ```

+and copy the contents of .env.example into your new .env file.

 <br>